xmos/host_xvf_control/README.rst

 .. note::
     Mac and Windows builds don't have hardware drivers for now.
-If you want to test Mac or Windows applications, use ``-DTESTING=ON`` option when you do cmake, it will build dummy device and command_map shared objects for all platforms.
+If you want to test Mac or Windows applications, use ``-DTESTING=ON`` option when you do cmake, it will build dummy device and command_map dynamic libraries for all platforms.